Multiple Sclerosis Clinical Presentation

 Global clinical deterioration in RRMS has traditionally been attributed to cumulative deficit due to incomplete recovery from repeated occurrences of individual relapses.
 However, evidence increasingly suggests an ongoing background neurologic deterioration that is independent of relapses.

-Although MS was previously thought to be silent between relapses, magnetic resonance imaging (MRI) studies have demonstrated that inflammatory events are occurring in the brain at 10-20 times the predicted rate indicated by the mean relapse rate.
-This silent disease activity is associated with cerebral atrophy, which in most patients is evident in volumetric studies even at diagnosis.
+Although MS was previously thought to be silent between relapses, magnetic resonance imaging (MRI) studies have demonstrated that inflammatory events are occurring in the brain at 10–20 times the predicted rate indicated by the mean relapse rate.
+This silent disease activity can occur in both white and gray matter and is associated with cerebral atrophy, which in most patients is evident in volumetric studies even at diagnosis.

 Natural history data indicate that approximately 50% of patients with RRMS convert to a secondary progressive pattern within 10-15 years after disease onset.
 This pattern may or may not include relapses, but it is characterized by continued progression over years, with increasing disability.
 Treatment with disease-modifying agents is thought to slow the progression of RRMS.
 Unlike RRMS, SPMS without relapses does not seem to be responsive to currently available disease-modifying agents.[34]